argoproj-archive/docs/content/yaml/argo_tutorial_2_create_docker_image_build_workflow.md

 	For more details about writing the YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).

 4. Integrate your repo with Argo.
-In Argo Web UI, select **Administration->Integrations->SCM**.
+In Argo Web UI, select **Administration > Integrations > SCM**.
 Once integrated, the Argo Web UI will display your source code commits in the **Timeline** menu item.

 ## Running Your Customized DinD Build Workflow